Writing a press release to share your company’s (or client’s) news can seem like a daunting task.

 One kind of press release that is sure to catch reporters’ attention is one that features unique and original statistics.
 You can pay a survey company to get you these stats, or mine your own internal data for interesting stories.
 If you’ve got a large email list, you can run a poll to get enough responses to pitch around.

-At The Content Factory, we’ve been helping The Alternative Board (TAB) — an international provider of business owner advisory boards — create industry-specific surveys that have led to newsworthy statistics and media coverage in leading media outlets, including Inc., Entrepreneur and Adweek.
+At The Content Factory, we’ve been helping The Alternative Board (TAB) — an international provider of business owner advisory boards — create industry-specific surveys that have led to newsworthy statistics and media coverage in leading media outlets, including Inc., Entrepreneur and Adweek.#PR tip: Want to send a press release that stands out from the pack?
+Run a great survey first.
+Click To Tweet

 Raw Data Isn't Enough — Look for Meaningful Insights